Club: SV Werder Bremen | Opening: 1909 | Capacity: 42,100 (10,000 standing)

 In 2008, Werder started a new round of redevelopment works in order to modernise the stadium.
 The pitch was dug out and the stands got extended closer to the pitch, both curves got rebuilt in a rectangular shape, corporate facilities were improved, and a new roof covered with solar panels was installed.
 Works were completed in the summer of 2011.

 The club had initially planned to add a third tier to the stadium, but this was abandoned due to rising costs.

 Weserstadion stands on the banks of the river Weser in a residential area surrounded by parks and other sports facilities.
 It is located about 2 kilometres east from Bremen’s historic city centre and about 2.5 kilometres from the main railway station.

 The walk from the old city centre should take less than half an hour.
 Follow the banks of the river in eastern direction.
 The walk from the railway station takes slightly more.

-Alternatively, one can also reach the stadium by tram (Straßenbahn).
+Alternatively, you can also reach the stadium by tram (Straßenbahn).
 Take tram 3 toward Weserwehr from the Domsheide in the city centre and get off after about 7 minutes at stop Weserstadion.